Arc of Trump’s coronavirus comments defies reality on ground

 In one of his first substantive public remarks on the virus, during a visit in late January to an auto parts manufacturer in Michigan, Trump acknowledged that the U.S. had seen a smattering of infections but predicted a “very good ending for it.”

-At that the moment, there were only a handful of known cases in the United States, but the virus had already infected thousands in China and World Health Organization had declared the virus a “public health emergency of international concern.”
+At that moment, there were only a handful of known cases in the United States, but the virus had already infected thousands in China, and the World Health Organization had declared the virus a “public health emergency of international concern.”

 “We think we have it very well under control,” Trump told the assembled workers.
 “We have very little problem in this country at this moment — five.
 And those people are all recuperating successfully.
-But we’re working very closely with China and other countries, and we think it’s going to have a very good ending for it.
-So that I can assure you.”
+But we’re working very closely with China and other countries, and we think it’s going to have a very good ending for it. ....
+That I can assure you.”

 The optimism was jarring.
-As Kudlow was attempting to reassure markets, the Centers for Disease Control and Prevention warned on the same day of an incoming “disruption to everyday life.”
+As Kudlow was attempting to reassure markets, the Centers for Disease Control and Prevention warned of an incoming “disruption to everyday life.”
 The spread of the coronavirus in the U.S., agency officials warned, was “not so much of a question of if” but rather “a question of when.”

 Even as Democratic criticism of his approach mounted, the president — backed by aides and allies — turned to lashing out that his enemies were trying to use the catastrophe to score political points.
-By late February, after confirmed infections in the U.S. had accelerated, Trump shifted to anger aimed at political opponents and the media and called their response a “new hoax.”
+By late February, after confirmed infections in the U.S. had accelerated, Trump accused political opponents and the media of pushing a “new hoax.”

 Days later, White House press secretary Stephanie Grisham echoed the president’s frustration on Fox News.
-“I just want to stress to politicians and the media to stop using this as a tool to politicize things and to scare people,” Grisham told “Fox & Friends.”
+“I just want to stress to politicians and the media to stop using this as a tool to politicize things and to scare people,” Grisham said on “Fox & Friends.”

 But it’s not only Democrats who have been frustrated by the president’s messaging throughout the crisis.